fortierkids1/KnowledgeBase/Level 1/Robot Code Basics.md

 For typical projects, you'll be spending the most time in `RobotContainer`, `subsystems`, and occasionally `commands`.

-For some early practice projects, or special use cases you might also interact with `Robot.java` a bit.
+For some early practice projects, or special use cases you might also interact with `Robot.java`,  `ExampleCommand.java`, or `ExampleSubsystem.java` a bit.

 ## Third Party Libraries